teodorov/confreelander_dart/README.md

 ## Recognition vs Parsing

+### Epsilon

+For recognition the `Epsilon` can and should be singleton.
+For parsing that is not possible, since the tokens are attached to the Epsilon nodes.

+The `Epsilon` constructor should not be private.

+To attach the tokens to the Epsilon nodes two solutions possible:

+1. Expando, which acts as an identity dictionary but with weak references to the keys.
+If the key is no longer referenced the key-value is GCed.
+   - needs to accumulate mappings across derivatives and to be passed to the parse tree builder.
+2. Subclass Epsilon -- see `epsilon_parsing_subclass` branch.

+The same Epsilon instance can be reused for each derivative, since all of them have the same token associated.

+### Delta

 For recognition, we do not *strictly* need ```Delta``` nodes.
 They accumulate without adding utility.
 If for homogeneity we use a ```delta``` constructor the it should use the following equality:

 ```scala